Updated March 23, 2022 at 11:00 am CDT

-Remote proctoring, or commonly referred to as remote testing, allows insurance licensing candidates the opportunity to take a licensing exam 24/7 at a remote location that meets the requirements while maintaining the integrity of the licensing exam.
+Remote proctoring, or commonly referred to as remote testing, allows insurance and securities licensing candidates the opportunity to take a licensing exam 24/7 at a remote location that meets the requirements while maintaining the integrity of the licensing exam.
 Individuals monitor the test-taker remotely through a webcam.

 In addition, A.D.
 Banker hosted a webinar on August 12 with Pearson VUE to discuss test center availability, group testing opportunities, and remote proctoring.
 Pearson VUE currently develops and administers insurance exams in 25 states.